 Because we live in the middle of Amish town USA, custom built cabinets were attainable and affordable.

-And I turned an unused bedroom dresser into a stylish focal point for one kitchen wall by designing a coordinating hutch to display my antique dishes.
+And I turned an unused bedroom dresser into a stylish focal point for one kitchen wall by designing a coordinating hutch to display Grandma Nellie's antique dishes.

 And even though we had a plan and a process, it was still stressful at times.
 Like when we caught Joe and Ben on a ladder trying to help out!

 After we got the space planning and canvas correct, we were able to save money for a few years before we tackled the decorating using what we loved without overspending.